JJ Adams: Life

-Adams was born in Plymouth, England in March 1978, the son of a Baptist minister.
-The first of three children, he attended Oswald Road Primary School in Chorlton in Manchester before moving with his parents to Cape Town, South Africa at the age of 6 in 1984.
+Adams was born in Plymouth, England in 1978, the son of a Baptist minister.
+He lived in Manchester before moving to Cape Town, South Africa at the age of 6 in 1984.

-There he studied at various schools as his family moved between Bloemfontein and Cape Town, where they finally settled for the next 13 years.
-He was sent to boarding school in Graaff Reinet at age 13 after a few years of failing to perform academically.

-Adams has been described as a rebellious child.
-His father had also attended boarding school as a youth and went on to become head boy and captain of the 1st rugby team at Fish Hoek high school in Cape Town.
-This was the hope for Adams, but it was not to be.
-He was under pressure to achieve and ended up being expelled from boarding school.

-During his schooling he was held back a total of two years.
-He attended Bergvliet High school to finally obtain his GCSE equivalent in order to get into art college.
-He studied graphic design at Cape College, where he found he excelled at things like screenprinting and early computer design.
+During his school career, Adams was held back a total of two years and attended 11 different schools, including a borading school from which he was expelled, his ADHD was a constant struggle and he was prescribed Ritalin.
+After completing his GCSE's in order to get into art college, he took a graphic design course at Cape College, where he found that he did well in subjects like screen printing and early computer design but he only completed his first year at college after taking a job in a tattoo studio.

-He worked backstage as a concert crew member for international bands that toured Cape Town after Apartheid had ended.
-He worked with the likes of Inxs, Bon Jovi, Def Leppard, ZZ Top and Michael Jackson.

-While living in Cape Town he also worked in Wildfire Tattoos tattoo parlour, which he says influenced his interests.
-He was interested in music, and played guitar in a band as a teenager.
-He was into skateboarding and graffiti, and was arrested for painting the side of a building in Cape Town.
-His work would later feature graffiti and street art as well as his tattoo and musical influences.
+Adams worked in Wildfire Tattoos for a number of years in central Cape Town which he says hugely influenced him.
+He was interested in music, and played guitar in a band as a teenager while also being heavily into skateboarding and graffiti.
+In 1997 Adams was arrested for vandalising the side of a building in Cape Town with graffiti.
+His later work would feature graffiti and street art as well as his tattoo and musical influences.
 JJ's family returned to Plymouth, England in 1998.

-A few years later he was kicked out of art college after smashing a window with an electric guitar and refusing to sit an Afrikaans language exam which he felt he didn't need in order to obtain an art diploma.

-Adams decided to move to London to become a tattoo artist.
-He describes giving up the dream when he "realised it wasn't what I was meant to be" after meeting London's tattoo godfather Lal Hardy and being scared off.
+After emigrating back to the UK Adams decided to move to London to become a tattoo artist.
+He describes giving up the dream when he "realised it wasn't what he was meant to be" after meeting London's tattoo godfather Lal Hardy and not having the confidence in himself to pursue this art form.
 Years later, Hardy would become a collector of Adams' work.